SovereignCloudStack/gx-credential-generator/README.md

       - https://gitlab.alpinelinux.org/alpine/aports/-/issues/9074
 ```

-By default, generator uses operating system values for VM Image as well.
+By default, gx-credential-generator uses operating system values for VM Image as well.
 I.e. by
 default, VM Image and operating system have the same values
-for `copyrigth owner`, `license` and `resourcePolicy`.
+for `copyrigthOwner`, `license` and `resourcePolicy`.
 Providers are able to
 change values for each VM image, individually.
 Therefore, the
 section `own images` in `cloud resources` exists.
 To set individual values for a
 specific VM image, add a new section, started by image's name (as defined in